Find out about RCSLT projects designed to promote diversity and careers in speech and language therapy and learn how you can get involved.

 An ethnicity working group was formed after the workshop.
 The group helped RCSLT with considering the ideas and forming them into focus areas for action and planned projects.

 The plans are set out below.
-The COVID-19 pandemic has meant a pause taking them forward in the timescales that were originally p.
+The COVID-19 pandemic has meant a pause taking them forward in the timescales that were originally planned.

 Proposed focus areas: